 Even if you can’t commit too much time to this self-care practice, stepping outside for some fresh air can surely have an impact.

-Let’s be real: You don’t have the time for a complete overhaul of your life.
 To reduce stress and improve immunity, you need to rely on self-care practices that you can easily plug into your schedule.

 So, optimize your sleep schedule, tell people “No,” go outside, and add superfoods to your diet.